 Coralline algae are divided into two groups:

-The articulated (erect), tree like with non-calcified branches attached to the substrate; and the non-articulated (encrusting), the slow growing crusty type on the rocks which this article is focused on.
+- Non-articulated (encrusting), the slow growing crusty type on the rocks which this article is focused on.

 Coralline algae are plants and need live rock in order to settle and grow.
 Corallines prefer a moderately lit environment with calcium concentration of about 400 – 440 mg/l, and a carbonate hardness of above 7dkh, preferably between 9-12 dkh.